by-student-2017/lammps_education_metal_win/potentials/meam/readme.txt

 - Selecting a reference structure
 - Note: We constructed the zirconium potential using fcc as the reference structure.
 The use of an hcp reference structure is possible [16] but much more cumbersome.
 The properties predicted by the MEAM potential are the same whether we start with the hcp or fcc structures.
 (F. J. Cherne et al., LA-UR-03-0368.: https://www.osti.gov/servlets/purl/976517)
 - Note: The above is written in the literature, and I agree with the idea if Rose's universal curve is considered to be valid without any problems.
 However, since the data applied to Rose's universal curve has different errors depending on the reference structure, I think that papers that change the reference structure and examine it can be fully supported.
-- FCC base (e.g., Al-base or Ni-base): FCC_B1 or L12 reference structure for Alloys (A reference structure close to the symmetric composition ratio to be calculated is often selected.)
+- FCC base (e.g., Al-base or Ni-base): FCC_B1 (NaCl-type) or L12 reference structure for Alloys (A reference structure close to the symmetric composition ratio to be calculated is often selected.)
-- BCC base (e.g., Fe-base): BCC_B2 reference structure for Alloys
+- BCC base (e.g., Fe-base): BCC_B2 (CsCl-type) reference structure for Alloys
 #-------------------------------------------------------------
 Conclusion
 1. Publishers, referees, and editors should require that input files used in supplementary materials be made public as a condition of publication.
 It would be ideal if all conditions could be described in the paper, but this is not currently the case.